fsncps/acemagic-ledctl/README.md

 You get a CLI tool with commands
 - `ledctl off`
 - `ledctl setmode {cycle,rainbow,breathing} [OPTIONS]` (built-in LED controls)
-- `ledctl setpattern {stillred,stillblue,breathered,alarm} [OPTIONS]` (hacks for additional lighting modes ‡)
+- `ledctl setpattern {stillred,stillblue,breathered,alarm} [OPTIONS]` (hacks for additional lighting modes)
 - `ledctl wiz` (a small TUI menu to select or switch between modes quickly to test them)

-‡ *I really wonder why there are no plain colours built in by default, but at least a still red light (or, the illusion of it) can be simulated by strobing the cycle mode at a frequency of 50Hz.
+The built-ins are mostly too colourful and too agitated, so I think the added pattern hacks are quite a plus if you want any LED at all.
+I wondered why there are no plain colours built in by default, but at least I managed to simulate a still red light (or, the illusion of it) by strobing the cycle mode at a frequency of 50Hz.
 In a similar manner, I created a blue-and-purple still mode, as well as an uni-coloured breathing mode in red and a blinking "alarm" mode designed to alert, both with adjustable speed.
-I'm sure more are possible, inputs highly welcome!*
+I'm sure more are possible, inputs highly welcome!

-The built-ins are mostly too colourful and too agitated, so I think these and the breathing red at different intensities are quite a plus if you want any LED at all.
-I would have just switched them off, but I want to use this box for rsyslogging among other things, so I have a nice visual status indicator now.
-Some daemon fails somewhere in my LAN and the log is send to the acemagic box, which informs me of the incident, indicting the gravity of incidents by a series of increasingly irritating visual cues.
+I would have just switched them off, but I want to use this box for rsyslogging among other things and I have a nice visual status indicator now.
+When some daemon fails somewhere in my LAN and the log is send to the acemagic box, it alerts me of the incident and its gravity by a series of increasingly irritating visual cues.
 Neat.

 ---
 ### Compatibility & Installation